Hey, this is AmBlue. How can I help you today?

 Kubernetes cluster offers cloud practitioners the flexibility to set different QoS classes to Pods.
 Based on this the Pods’ scheduling and removal become easier for cloud practitioners.
 It is of 3 types – Guaranteed, Burstable, and Best-Effort.

-Guaranteed: When cloud engineers need to have a Pod, whose instances are sufficient to handle a highly critical app, they can configure it to be a guaranteed QoS class.
+When cloud engineers need to have a Pod, whose instances are sufficient to handle a highly critical app, they can configure it to be a guaranteed QoS class.
 So, both the CPU & memory limits and requests are the same and set.
 As the name suggests it guarantees minimal resources (Requests are the minimum number of resources and limits are the maximum resources it can use)

-Burstable: Burstable QoS class is assigned for a Pod when the vCPU or memory limit is more than the requests or not essentially the same.
+A Burstable QoS class is assigned for a Pod when the vCPU or memory limit is more than the requests or not essentially the same.
 So, when the need arises for a spiked compute requirement, they can be utilized.

-Best-Effort: When both the limits and requests are not set, it is classified as a best-effort QoS class.
+When both the limits and requests are not set, it is classified as a best-effort QoS class.
 Cloud engineers can avail for non-critical applications.

 As we can clearly witness, Best-effort pods are the first choice for removal followed by Burstable and then Guaranteed.